nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete Operation ##

 {% include note.html content="Please make sure that all query parameters are URL encoded.
 In particular the pipe (|) character must be URL encoded (%7C)." %}

-Providers systems SHALL only delete pointers for records where they are the pointer owner (custodian).
+Provider systems SHALL only delete pointers for records where they are the pointer owner (custodian).

 For all delete requests the `custodian` ODS code in the DocumentReference to be deleted SHALL be affiliated with the Client System `ASID` value in the `fromASID` HTTP request header sent to the NRL.